Top 6 Password Managers Compared: Which One Keeps You Safest in 2026?

 Advantages

-Open-source & fully transparent – trusted by developers and security experts
+Fully open-source and transparent, trusted by developers and security experts

-Self-hosting option for maximum control
+Self-hosting support, offering maximum control

-Regular third-party security audits
+Regular independent security audits

 Drawbacks